paulcsmith/up/README.md

 Up uses the files and paths in `rebuild_when_changed` in your `up.yml` to determine when it should rebuuld the containers.

-By default it adds the common docker files and directories, but you will likely want to watch other files your images depend on.
+By default Up tracks the common docker files and directories, but you will likely want to watch other files your images depend on.

 Below are some hints to get started.